justfifi17/Cloud-Computing/Kubernetes/An app with node.js/README.md

 ### How to Use
 ● Clone the repository and navigate to the project directory.

-● Follow the steps on the Google Slides linked at the buttom.
+● Follow the steps from the Google Slides linked below.

-● Create the Replication Controller YAML file - "sudo vim kubia-rc.yaml"

 ● Copy and paste the content from the "kubia-rc.yaml" file when creating the YAML file, then save and exit.